TrigonaMinima/TrigonaMinima.github.io/_posts/2014-05-13-Children:-The-first-priority-#Vote4Children.md

 Sadly in India, Several problems persist: issues of ‘social’ distance – arising out of caste, class and gender differences – deny children equal opportunities.
 Child labor in some parts of the country and resistance to sending girls to school remain real concerns.
 Lack of awareness in rural India leading to undermining the need for education.
 As the stats revealed, 14 million children remain out of school, which speaks for itself about the situation.
 There are some places where the children and the parents are ready to be educated, but there are not enough resources.
 There the education system faces a shortage of resources, schools, classrooms and teachers.
 There are also concerns relating to teacher training, the quality of the curriculum, assessment of learning achievements and the efficacy of school management.
 Given the scarcity of quality schools, many children drop out before completing five years of primary education; many of those who stay on learn little.

 There are many individuals and organizations which have taken the responsibility to tackle this grave situation of child education in India.
-Organizations like **[Save the Children][StC]**, **[Goonj][G]**, **[Smile Foundation][SF]** to name a few are the involved proactively in the process of development of children.
+Organizations like **[Save the Children][StC]**, **[Goonj][G]**, **[Smile Foundation][SF]** to name a few are involved proactively in the process of development of children.

-Take for example the Save the Children's - **"Children's Manifesto" [(PDF)][CM]** for the Lok Sabha Election 2014, which takes children's Education, Health and Protection into account.
+Take for example the Save the Children's - **"Children's Manifesto"** [(PDF)][CM] for the Lok Sabha Election 2014, which takes children's Education, Health and Protection into account.
 Governments rarely prioritize children, and fail to recognize that they have rights.
 Realizing this the Children's Manifesto is written to appeal to all the political parties to give significant attention to issues related to child health, education and protection.

 Some sources of similar articles and movements-